EliasB8/100-days-of-code/log.md

 ### Day 92: October 6 Tuesday, 2020
 **Today's Progress**: I am completed the treemap project and obtained my Data Visualiztion Certificate.
 Next up API and Microservices.
 Here is my treemap project => https://eliasb8.github.io/d3-visualize-data-with-a-treemap-diagram/

+### Day 93: October 7 Wednesday, 2020
+**Today's Progress**: I started the Back End cert which is the API and Microservices course on freeCodeCamp and learned about npm node and some bit of express.
+Some impressive back end staff ....
+Loving it.